nostrumbiodiscovery/pele_platform/build_docs/source/changelog/index.rst

 PELE Platform 1.6.1
 ====================

+A minor release of the PELE Platform that contains stability and efficiency improvements.
+Find below the full list of modifications:

 - Updated randomization of the initial ligand poses, so that they will only be spawned in a user-defined box.
 As a result, the pocket search can be focused on a specific part of the protein.

 - Introduced automated bandwidth selection for the meanshift algorithm.